camptocamp/stock-logistics-reservation/product_expiry_assign/readme/USAGE.md

-This module allows to do so by setting a context key to force the reservation of expired lots.
+This module allows to force the reservation of expired lots with:

+- a configuration option (at the company level)
+- a context key

+## Configuration option (global)

+Open Inventory settings (*Inventory/Configuration/Settings*), section *Traceability*, and enable option *Ignore Expiration Date*.

+## With context key (code)

 Before calling `<stock.move>._action_confirm()` or `<stock.move>._action_assign()`,
 one could set the `ignore_expiration_date` context key: